Nebular theory, Crossing star theory, Modern theory, Solar telescope and Hubble telescope

 The Sun escaped from the gravity of the huge star in the crossing star theory due to the explosion in the expanded part of the Sun that faces the huge star.

 Modern theory of the world: [ Fred Hoyle 1944]

-Fred Hoyle builts his theory on the origin of the solar system on the basis of a well-known astronomical phenomenon known as Stars explosion phenomenon.
+Fred Hoyle builds his theory on the origin of the solar system on the basis of a well-known astronomical phenomenon known as the Stars explosion phenomenon.

 Stars explosion phenomenon